Bloom-host/BloomDocs/docs/using_the_panel/schedules.md

 ### What Are Schedules?

-Schedules are ways to automate doing certain tasks through the panel such as starting, stopping or restarting the server, executing commands or even creating a backup.
-Using a user-friendly click format!
+Schedules are ways to automate certain tasks through the Duck Panel such as starting/stopping/restarting the server, executing commands or even creating a backup.

 ---
-:::important
+:::note
 The schedule system and our nodes use the UTC time zone.
 Please keep this in mind while creating schedules.
 You can use this [website](https://www.timeanddate.com/worldclock/converter.html) to convert time zones.
 :::

 ### Creating A Schedule

-First, go to your [game panel](https://mc.bloom.host/) and on the left sidebar, select 'Schedules'.
+First, go to your [Duck Panel](https://mc.bloom.host/) and select **Schedules** on the navigation bar.

-Here is where all your schedules will be located in one convenient place.
-To add a new schedule, click the **Create New** button.
-Here, enter a name for your schedule and select when you wish for it to run.
-In case you would like to use the more advanced syntax, crontab, click the 'Advanced' tab!
+The main page will list all of our current schedules.
+To add a schedule, click the **Create New** button.
+Enter a name for your schedule and select when and how often you would like it to run.
+For advanced users familiar with cron syntax, click the **Advanced** tab.

 <div class="text--center"><img src={require('../../static/imgs/using_the_panel/schedules/1.png').default} alt="img"/></div>

-Once finished, click create and open it from the list.
-Here, click 'New Task'
+Once created, click the schedule on the main list to view the tasks.
+Then, click **New Task** to add your first schedule action.

 <div class="text--center"><img src={require('../../static/imgs/using_the_panel/schedules/2.png').default} alt="img"/></div>

-The final section is what it will send as a command or as a power action.
-Commands should be used without the “/” in it and doesn’t accept variables.
-You can send a power action, with which can have turn the server on or off.
+The final section is what will be sent as a command or as a power action.
+Commands should be used without the `/`.
+You can also choose a power action or create a backup.

 Here you can also specify a delay.
-This is useful in cases where you have to give a warning to your players 5 minutes before a restart for example.
+This is useful if you would like to send a timed warning to your players before a restart for example.

 <div class="text--center"><img src={require('../../static/imgs/using_the_panel/schedules/3.png').default}/></div>